andrasq/node-docs/eslint-rules.md

   Every ternary expression can be converted to one using boolean `||` and `&&`, but not always for the better.
 And every conditional can be wrapped in a function that returns a boolean, but that's just unneeded clutter.
-Also, this rule is weak at detecting truly unneeded conditionals, it only bans assigning booleans.
+Also, this rule is weak at detecting truly unneeded ternaries, it only bans assigning booleans.

 ### `func-call-spacing`
 [cosmetic]
 bans a space between the function name and the following parentheses.
-Api's that introduce English keywords, eg `mocha`, scan better with an added space after the function name, similarly to how they looked in CoffeeScript.
+API's that introduce English keywords, eg `mocha`, scan better with an added space after the function name, similarly to how they looked in CoffeeScript.
 Eg `describe ('section'` and `it ('should'` instead of `describe('section'` and `it('should'`.
-Apis that expose methods are well spaced by the `.` property separator.
+API's that expose methods are well spaced by the `.` property separator.
 More broadly, I've not seen this ever be an issue (unlike omitting the space after keywords like `if` or `while`).